chjs/chjs.github.io/index.md

 My name is Jungsik Choi (Korean: 최정식).
 I am a staff researcher at the System Research Center of [Samsung Advanced Institute of Technology (SAIT)](https://www.sait.samsung.com/), where I focus on designing next-generation computer systems to enable and accelerate AI applications.
 To build world-class AI systems, I take a holistic approach across the entire computing stack—from microarchitecture and operating systems to compilers, system software, AI frameworks, and applications. 🚀

-Before joining SAIT, I worked as a postdoctoral researcher at the [Electronics and Telecommunications Research Institute (ETRI)](https://www.etri.re.kr/intro.html).
+Before joining SAIT, I worked as a postdoctoral researcher at the [Electronics and Telecommunications Research Institute (ETRI)](https://www.etri.re.kr/intro.html) and [Sungkyunkwan University (SKKU)](https://www.skku.edu/skku/index.do).
-I completed my Ph.D. in Electrical, Electronic, and Computer Engineering at [Sungkyunkwan University (SKKU)](https://www.skku.edu/skku/index.do) in 2019 under the guidance and support of Prof. Hwansoo Han.
+I completed my Ph.D. in Electrical, Electronic, and Computer Engineering at SKKU in 2019 under the guidance and support of Prof. Hwansoo Han.
 You can find more about my work and publications [online](https://g.co/kgs/mmyscwW).

 ## 📖 Publications